Emotional Abuse Treatment and Therapy

 Individual therapy for emotional abuse is even worse because then the therapist doesn't even have the victim's take on the interaction at all.
 The therapist is likely to acknowledge the feelings of the abuser which the abuser will take as a tacit endorsement of their emotionally abusive behavior.

-Even if the individual therapy is successful in dealing with the deep-seeded emotional problems of the abuser, this can simply make the abuser angry and give him or her another reason to emotionally abuse the victim: "It's so hard being me and now I have to deal with all your crap."
+Even if the individual therapy is successful in dealing with the deep-seated emotional problems of the abuser, this can simply make the abuser angry and give him or her another reason to emotionally abuse the victim: "It's so hard being me and now I have to deal with all your crap."

 Only if the emotional abuser acknowledges that they have a problem with emotional abuse and are prepared to openly deal with it can emotional abuse therapy even have a chance to be successful.
 Most emotional abusers are not prepared to admit their behavior to a therapist, however.